 Though it does not cause the intoxicating effects normally associated with marijuana, CBD does have an impact upon the body.
 It does so by binding not to cannabinoid receptors but to other receptors that are involved in mediating pain, sleep, mood, and other phenomena.
 The effects CBD exerts through these receptors are the reason that the compound has gained enormous popularity.
 It also explains why there is extensive research directed toward investigating exactly how the compound affects the brain and other bodily systems and the mechanisms underlying how it may provide therapeutic benefits.

 The use of CBD has proven effective in treating some medical conditions.
 For instance, the data obtained concerning the benefits experienced by people afflicted by select forms of epilepsy when treated with CBD have been so convincing that, the U.S. Food and Drug Administration (FDA) has approved Epidiolex, an oral CBD drug, for use some epilepsy patients.
-Another CBD drug, that treats multiple sclerosis, has been approved in the United Kingdom.
+Another CBD drug with THC, that treats multiple sclerosis, has been approved in the United Kingdom.

 The potential for CBD to benefit people with several other medical conditions is under investigation.
 Scientists are particularly interested in the use of CBD for diseases of the brain.
 They have found that CBD may be able to reduce the amount of amyloid-b and tau, which are hallmarks of Alzheimer’s disease, in the brain.
 They have also uncovered important ways that CBD can reduce inflammation.
 This effect can protect the heart from vascular damage, improve recovery from stroke, and help in the treatment of skin conditions like acne.

 It is important to remember, however, that while many medical patients claim that CBD has been revolutionary in their treatment plans for everything from epilepsy to insomnia to chronic pain, more clinical trials are needed to determine the exact influence and side effects of various CBD products.